Gerome Ragni

-Gerome Ragni (born Jerome Bernard Ragni; September 11, 1935 – July 10, 1991) was an American actor, singer, and songwriter, best known as one of the stars and co-writers of the 1967 musical Hair: The American Tribal Love-Rock Musical.
+Gerome Ragni (born Jerome Bernard Ragni; September 11, 1935 – July 10, 1991) was an American actor, singer, and songwriter, best known as one of the stars and co-writers of the 1967 musical Hair.
 On June 18, 2009, he was inducted into the Songwriters Hall of Fame.

 Early life

-Born Jerome Bernard Ragni in Pittsburgh, Pennsylvania, he was one of ten children in a low-income Italian-American family.
+Born Jerome Bernard Ragni in Pittsburgh, Pennsylvania, he was one of ten Italian-American siblings.
 He attended suburban Scott Township High School, where he appeared in various school productions.
 He attended Georgetown University and The Catholic University of America.
-At Catholic, he discovered an interest in theater, and began studying acting with Philip Burton.
+At Catholic University, he discovered an interest in theater, and began studying acting with Philip Burton.
 Ragni made his acting debut in Washington, D.C. in 1954, playing Father Corr in Shadow and Substance.
 He continued to act whenever he could find work.
 In 1963, he appeared in the New York production of War at the Village South Theatre, for which he won the Barter Theatre Award for Outstanding Actor.